GrosSacASac/DOM99/readme.md

  * Simplicity in system and usage
  * Encourage declarative UI programming models
  * Focus on the view
- * Build on top of web standards
+ * Built on top of web standards

 ###DOM99 is not and will never be